CumulusNetworks/config-backup-upgrade-helper/README.md

 - The log file 'config_file_changes.log.gz' will also be stored in that tree

-# Caveats for Migration between 2.5
+# Caveats for Migration between 2.5 and 3.0

 - The /etc/apt/sources.list and /sources.list.d/ files are not compatible with 3.0 and will
   be excluded from the config archive.
 Manually edit these files and add any custom repos